 Challenges that turn campaigns into journeys

 A normal sale email gets one click.
-A 30-day savings challenge with milestones at 250, 500, and 750 gets the same user back for thirty mornings.
+A 30-day savings challenge with milestones at 250, 500, and 750 pulls the same user back for thirty mornings.
 That's the difference between running a promotion and running a journey.
-This guide is the working playbook on objectives, windows, scoring, and the reward stack that pulls users through to the finish.
+This is the working playbook on objectives, windows, scoring, and the reward stack that drags users to the finish.

 Key takeaways